strangelove-ventures/mandrake/packages/api/docs/services/SERVICES_ARCHITECTURE_PLAN.md

 This document outlines the refined plan for improving the services architecture in the Mandrake API package, with a focus on centralized service lifecycle management through a Service Registry.

+## Implementation Status

+As of March 2025:

+- ✅ **ServiceRegistry Implementation**: Completed with dependency ordering and lifecycle management
+- ✅ **Core Service Adapters**: Implemented MandrakeManagerAdapter, WorkspaceManagerAdapter, MCPManagerAdapter, and SessionCoordinatorAdapter
+- ⏳ **Additional Adapters**: Planned for ToolsManager and ModelsManager
+- ⏳ **API Route Integration**: Update routes to use ServiceRegistry for service access

+See [SERVICE_ADAPTER_APPROACH.md](./SERVICE_ADAPTER_APPROACH.md) for details on the adapter implementation approach.

 ## Current Architecture Overview

 The Mandrake API manages several types of stateful services with specific considerations for lifecycle management: